 Podcasts and video presentations explain the basics of systems thinking in interviews and presentations ranging from 30-90 minutes each.
 Places to start include an interview with David Peter Stroh summarizing his book and a video series of eight 5-minute segments from David’s Council on Foundations keynote “Systems Thinking: Help Your Giving Create Greater Change.”

 ISEE Systems offers the following online courses.
 They can be purchased individually at prices ranging from $199 to $249.

 - A two-part webinar series: Systems Thinking Concepts followed by Systems Thinking Practice – 12 sessions covering 15 hours.

 - An interactive, self-paced online course: Applying Systems Thinking and Common Archetypes – 8 modules requiring about 40 hours to complete

-In addition The Omidyar Group in collaboration with +Acumen offers a free Systems Practice course for 5 hours per week over 11 weeks.
+In addition, The Omidyar Group in collaboration with +Acumen offers a free Systems Practice course for 5 hours per week over 11 weeks.
 Check the website for further information and upcoming dates.

 The best way to learn applied systems thinking is by using its principles and tools to help people achieve sustainable breakthroughs around a chronic, complex problem they have tried to solve before with little success.
 We recommend following the four-stage change process in Systems Thinking for Social Change on your own if you can, or with coaching at various stages along the way.
-To learn more about project-based coaching, click here.
+To learn more about project-based capacity building, click here.